Getting RTXI:

 Note: For 32-bit systems, Enable -fstack-protector buffer overflow detection should also be disabled

 You need to disable some CPU scaling capabilities of the kernel that can otherwise interrupt the real-time framework.
+Note that this is not needed for evl version of xenomai.
 From the top menu, follow the path and disable:

 --> Power Management and ACPI options